 Public bankruptcy records: Information about personal bankruptcies became part of Experian’s comprehensive database.

-This multi-source approach allowed Experian to create detailed financial profiles of Dutch residents.
-But the breadth of data collection raised questions about proportionality and necessity—two key GDPR principles that require organizations to limit data processing to what's actually needed for their stated purposes.
+This multi-source approach meant the company collected data from both public and private sources, including improperly personal data collected from energy firms and the Chamber of Commerce's Trade Register.
+The breadth of Experian’s data collection raised questions about proportionality and necessity—two key GDPR principles that require organizations to limit data processing to what’s actually needed for their stated purposes and rigorously assess any reliance on legitimate interest as a legal basis.

 Impact on Dutch consumers

-The real-world consequences of Experian's data collection became apparent when consumers tried to access services.
-Those with lower credit scores faced:
+The real-world consequences of Experian’s data collection became apparent when consumers tried to access services.
+Individuals with lower scores faced higher security deposits, were denied installment plans, and had limited service options.
+Specifically, those with lower credit scores encountered:

-Higher security deposits: Energy and telecom providers required larger upfront payments based on Experian's risk assessments.
+Higher security deposits: Energy and telecom providers required larger upfront payments based on Experian’s risk assessments, especially for those with lower scores.

-Denied installment plans: Consumers couldn't spread payments over time, forcing them to pay larger amounts upfront.
+Denied installment plans: Consumers with lower scores couldn’t spread payments over time, forcing them to pay larger amounts upfront.

-Limited service options: Some providers offered fewer contract options to individuals deemed higher risk.
+Limited service options: Some providers offered fewer contract options to individuals deemed higher risk due to lower scores.

-Financial exclusion: The cumulative effect was that some consumers faced barriers to accessing basic services like electricity, gas, and mobile phone contracts.
+Financial exclusion: The cumulative effect was that some consumers faced barriers to accessing basic services like electricity, gas, and mobile phone contracts, illustrating how breaches of even the “basic” GDPR data protection requirements can quickly translate into real-world harm.

 The particularly troubling aspect was that consumers had no opportunity to challenge or correct the information used in these assessments.
 They didn’t even know the assessments were happening.
 This created a system where people could face financial consequences based on potentially inaccurate or outdated information without any recourse.